pnpm/pnpm/.changeset/eighty-hounds-peel.md

 ---
 "@pnpm/plugin-commands-deploy": patch
+"pnpm": patch
 ---

-Only rimraf out directory if it's empty or non-existent
+`pnpm deploy` should not touch the target directory if it already exists and isn't empty [#7351](https://github.com/pnpm/pnpm/issues/7351).